 At Whole Connection interns have the possibility of having a full psychotherapy case load (depending on needed clinical hours for their program).
 These hours can be met through individual case load clients (individual, couple, or families) or through learning group therapy as a co-facilitator in a DBT, MBSR, or Relationship Group led by one of our experienced therapists on staff.
 Interns will also perform phone screens for prospective clients.

-Individual supervision will be given by Phillip Horner or the other clinical supervisor.
-Both are Licensed Clinical Social Workers and can supervise MSW or MA (counseling) degree candidates.
+Individual supervision will be given by one of our licensed supervisors.
+We have Licensed Clinical Social Workers who can supervise MSW or MA (counseling) degree candidates.
 There is possibilities of specialized consultation by other therapists.

-Every week there is group supervision with the Whole Connection Team, and at least one hour of individual supervision.
+Every week there is a meeting with the Whole Connection Team, and at least one hour of individual supervision.
 Also every other week there is a 90 minute Assessment, Diagnosis, and Treatment Planning Supervision.

 We bring in experts in different fields every month, sometimes twice a month.
 This is essential to continue our learning and growth as therapists and to make sure we are growing and remaining engaged and up to date with the current research, techniques, and theories.
 Some examples are below:

 - Connected - What Attachment and Research Can Tell Us About the Ways Technology May Be Influencing Relationships and Health - Dave Sullivan LCSW LAC

 - Dealing with your Brain - What our latest understanding of neuroscience means for Therapy - Dan Fox LPC